 - This lovely sweetheart neckline pink and gray dirndl is a popular option

-- This all silver dirndl is beautiful too
+- This all silver dirndl is beautiful too (Plus, the monochromatic look is in!)

 - Amazon also has lederhosen for men (though the selection is pretty limited)